 But if you have come to this review only looking to improve chest and triceps mass then yes, this one is for you!
 There is no better unless you buy a power tower, which costs twice as much, and is too high for some ceilings.

 The best alternative to a power tower the Xmark XM-4443 Dip station.

 To Sum Up

-What I really like about the Lebert Equalizer bars, was the seperate bar design, this really does make for a very versatile piece of home gym equipment, for around a $110 you have over 100+ exercises to choose from, what other piece of gym equipment works your upper and lower body, provides a cardio workout and allows you to increase muscle mass with compound exercises?
+What I really liked about the Lebert Equalizer bars, was the seperate bar design, this makes for a very versatile piece of home gym equipment, for around a $110 you have over 100+ exercises to choose from, what other piece of gym equipment works your upper and lower body, provides a cardio workout and allows you to increase muscle mass with compound exercises?

 Well built, great price and comes with a lifetime guarantee, it’s easy to see why the Lebert Fitness Equalizer bars are so popular.